-A member of Western & Southern Financial Group
+Western & Southern Financial Group

-FACTS WHAT DOES WESTERN & SOUTHERN FINANCIAL GROUP DO WITH YOUR PERSONAL INFORMATION?
+FACTS WHAT DOES WESTERN & SOUTHERN FINA ANCIAL GROUP DO WITH YOUR PERSONA LINFORMATION?
 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?
 The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: • Social Security number and address • Account balances and transaction history • Assets, income, and credit history How?
+This information can include: Social Security number and address Account balances and transaction history Assets, income, and credit history How?
 All financial companies need to share customers' personal information to run their everyday business and provide applicable products and services.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Western & Southern Financial Group chooses to share; and whether you can limit this sharing.

-information, the reasons western a southern intalical group chooses to share, and whether you can infinit this sharing.
 Reasons we can share your personal information Does Western & Southern Financial Group share?
 Can you limit this sharing?
-For our everyday business purposes- such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes- to offer our products and services to you Yes No For joint marketing with other financial companies Yes No For our affiliates' everyday business purposes-information about your transactions and experiences Yes No For our affiliates' everyday business purposes-information about your creditworthiness Yes Yes For our affiliates to market to you Yes Yes For nonaffiliates to market to you No We don't share.

-To limit our sharing of the applicable items above Call (866) 590-1349 and follow the instructions provided Please note: If you are a new customer, we can begin sharing your information 30 days from the date we sent this notice to you.
-When you are no longer our customer, we continue to share your information as described in this notice.
-However, you can contact us at any time to limit our sharing of the applicable items above.
+For our everyday business purposes- Yes such as to process your transactions, maintain your Yes account(s), respond to court orders and legal No For our marketing purposes- to offer our products and services to you Yes No For joint marketing with other financial companies Yes No For our affiliates' everyday business purposes- information about your transactions and experiences Yes No For our affiliates' ev information about yo veryday business purposes- ur creditworthiness Yes Yes For our affiliates to market to you Yes Yes For nonaffiliates to market to you No We don't share.
+To limit our sharing of the applicable items above f Please note: If you are a new customer, we can begin you are no longer our customer, we con ollow the instructions provided in sharing your information 30 days from the date ntinue to share your information as described in t ne to limit our sharing of the applicable items abo his notice.
 Questions?
-Call (800) 926-1702
+Call (800) 926-1702 Call (800) 926-1702